 you could see at a glance what stuff you have not assigned or what other issues people have logged without the hassle of having to categories them, especially on a friday afternoon when you want to go home.

-#13 Updated by Mischa The Evil 10 months ago
+#13 Updated by Mischa The Evil about 1 year ago

 - Status changed from New to Closed